Green-Software-Foundation/if/src/if-run/builtins/time-converter/README.md

 ### Plugin config

-These parameters are required in global config:
+These parameters are required in config:

 - `input-parameter`: a string that should match an existing key in the `inputs` array
 - `original-time-unit`: a string that defines the time unit of the `input-parameter`.
 The original time unit should be a valid unit, like `year`, `month`, `day`, `hour` and so on